programmersommer/MongoDBGuestbook/README.md

 This code was written many-many years ago.
 And was recently updated to .NET Core

-Pritty basic example of guestbook.
+Pritty basic example of guestbook that is using MongoDB and ReCaptcha 3.

 Screenshots